 - High $2,500 minimum to open an account

 Fidelity is a good broker for beginners.
 The firm is known for its excellent customer service, which is available by phone 24 hours a day, 7 days a week.

 There are many educational resources on the broker's website to help new investors learn the ropes of investing.
 Fidelity also has over 180 branch

 locations throughout the United States that are able to provide more personal service to clients who need it.

 The broker is great for fund investors who can invest in 91 ETF's and all Fidelity-family mutual funds commission-free.

 Fidelity Review Summary

-The Fidelity Investments commission for stocks and ETFs is $7.95 per trade, which is just slightly above the average in the industry.
-Options trading costs $7.95 plus
+Fidelity's commission for stocks and ETFs is $4.95 per trade.
+Options trading costs $4.95 plus

-$0.75 per contract.
-The company does not charge account maintenance (except $25 year for SIMPLE IRA) or inactivity fees, and does not add surcharges on penny stocks, large orders or
+$0.65 per contract.
+The company does not charge account maintenance or inactivity fees, and does not add surcharges on penny stocks, large orders or

-We recommend opening an account with Fidelity to someone who wants to invest in Fidelity mutual funds for the long run, provided there is
+We end Fidelity review with recommendation: the broker is great for someone who wants to invest in Fidelity ETF's and mutual funds for the long run and can